bovard/scrimp/docs/bytecode/control_flow/loops.md

 See [Loops.java](../../../bytecode/ControlFlow/Loops.java)

 ## Output
-Looping over an array of 10 elements this is the result.
+Looping over an array of 10 elements and compting the sum this is the result.

 ```
 iteratorFor